daac-tools/vibrato/docs/map.md

 # Achieving faster tokenization through id mapping

 This document describes steps to edit system dictionaries to achieve faster tokenization.
-Here assumes that you have a system dictionary `system.dic` produced in the manner described in [compile.md](./compile.md) and that you are at the root directory of this repository.
+Here assumes that you have a system dictionary `system.dic.zst` produced in the manner described in [compile.md](./compile.md) and that you are at the root directory of this repository.